 9. Get More Cush With Seat and Back Padding

 If you’re already pretty happy with your kayak seat overall, but would like a little more cush for your tush or back, there are lots of options.
 Separate kayak seat cushions and back cushions are plentiful.
 Many are very ergonomically designed, and also useful if you have a canoe or other craft.
 In the case of a separate seat or back cushion, you can purchase one fairly independently of the brand of kayak you use.
+This is one of these kayak modifications for fly fishing that you can do to improve any kayak.

 10. Install A New Seat